 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
-The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
+There was a designated lead for safeguarding in the practice.
+There were safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
 We saw evidence that staff received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns.
-The practice had a whistleblowing policy.
+The practice had a whistleblowing policy and there was a corporate confidential telephone support line for staff to use if they needed to raise any concerns.
 Staff told us they felt confident they could raise concerns without fear of recrimination.